sivasaiyadav8143/Automated-Vizualization/README.md

 dataset(csv,excel,etc.) as input and target column needs to be specified so that it will automaticaly plot all possible graphs(univariate,Bivariate and Multivariate) with little analysis (skeweness,outliers,correlation value etc.).

-Ship_Crew_Size_ML_Model.ipynb: the jupyter notebook containing code.
+Automated Vizualization.ipynb: the jupyter notebook containing code.